Board of Directors

-Jay T. Flatley - Chairman and Director
+Jay Flatley - Director and Chairman of the Board

-Jay led Illumina as CEO from 1999 until 2016 and now serves as Executive Chairman of the Board of Directors.
+In addition, Jay is Chairman of the Board of Directors of Illumina.
+He led Illumina as CEO from 1999 until 2016, as Executive Chairman through 2019 .
 During his tenure as CEO, he took the company from $1.3 million in sales in 2000 to $2.2 billion in 2015, representing a compound annual growth rate of 64 percent.
 He oversaw the company’s expansion from microarrays into next-generation sequencing with the acquisition of Solexa in 2006, and from research into clinical and applied markets.
 Under his leadership, Illumina was named multiple times to the Deloitte & Touche Fast 50 and Fast 500 lists, as well as to the Forbes 25 Fastest-Growing Tech Companies (2007, 2009 and 2010), the Fortune 100 Fastest-Growing Companies (2010 and 2011) lists, and recognition by MIT Technology Review as the World’s Smartest Company in 2014.

 Jay received a B.A. in economics from Claremont McKenna College and a B.S. and M.S. (summa cum laude) in industrial engineering from Stanford University.

-James P. Linton, Ph.D., MBA - Director, Co-founder and CEO Emeritus
+James P. Linton, Ph.D., M.B.A. - Director, Co-founder and CEO Emeritus

 Dr. Linton co-founded Iridia in 2016 and led the company as CEO and President through Q4 2019.
 During that time he oversaw the assembly of the company’s Board, Advisory Board, operating team, financial management team and was directly responsible for raising the Company’s $8M Series A capital.
 He has over twenty-five years of entrepreneurial and executive experience in the biotechnology space, co-founding five previous companies, as well as leading the fund raising and business development efforts in several companies.
 He has successfully raised over $350M in capital, negotiated over $400M in deals, and has had multiple successful exits including Protometrix, Axiom Biotechnologies and Owl Biomedical.
 Early in his career, Dr. Linton was a post-doctoral fellow at Merck Research Laboratories working on molecular cloning of genes responsible for FK-506-induced immunosuppression.
-He obtained his M.B.A from the University of California at Davis and his Ph.D. in Molecular Genetics from Emory University.
+He obtained his M.B.A. from the University of California at Davis and his Ph.D. in Molecular Genetics from Emory University.

-Peter Longo - Director
+Peter Longo, M.B.A. - Director